jonnyhoeven/workshop/README.md

 checks: `livenessProbe`, `readinessProbe` and `startupProbe`.

 Kubernetes utilizes `Health Probes` to determine container liveness.
 If a container isn't healthy, Kubernetes will restart the whole `Pod`.
-After a number of specified back-off periods while restarting the pod.
+After a number of specified back-off periods while restarting the 'Pod'.
 Kubernetes will not send anymore traffic to that `pod`.

 Developers can define the health-result of their application and Kubernetes will take care of the rest.